David Longoria

 David Longoria is a Grammy Award winning American trumpeter, songwriter, singer and music producer.
 He won the Grammy Award in the category Best Children's Music Album on February 2, 2025 as a member of Lucky Diaz and the Family Jam Band.

 He was also nominated in 2023 for another Grammy Award for his work on the album Los Fabulosos (2022) with the same group, a Los Angeles based Children's music band.'

 Singles

 Longoria's dance/pop song "Deeper Love", a duet with CeCe Peniston, peaked at No. 14 under Billboard magazine's "Hot Dance Club Play" category in 2005.

 In September 2012, Longoria released an instrumental dance pop single titled "Zoon Baloomba", which was remixed Ralphi Rosario, Majik Boys, DJ Yannis, DJ Mental Blue and others.
 Zoon Baloomba entered the US Billboard Dance Music Chart at No. 50 on October 6, 2012.
 When it debuted it became the first recording on this chart by a trumpeter since Herb Alpert charted his instrumental single "Rise" in 1979.
 The song reached No. 21 on November 18, 2012.

 In October 2018, Longoria released a dance song featuring Dallas Lovato called "Playground", which debuted on the US Billboard "Hot Dance Club Play" chart on October 13.

+In 2025 Longoria released his song promoting unity titled We Are One which he composed and produced along with collaborator Robert Eibach.
+The song was recorded in studios in several cities over four years and includes numerous music artists singing on the chorus including April Diamond, Malynda Hale, Trent Park, Carol Connors, Maria Conchita Alonzo, Corey Feldman, The Pointer Sisters, Barbara Morrison, Florence LaRue, Chuck Negron, Promise Marks, The Dazz Band, The Babys, Dallas Lovato and others.